CarlosPeralta2049/CarlosPeralta2049.github.io/Project00b.md

 **Depreciation overall:** The net effect is positive.<br>
 When X are inelastic, EoD remains > 1 so TB↑.<br>
 If employment is too Low, we let others invest in NZ so TB↑.<br>
-If employment is too high, we lower government spending so TB↑.<br>
+If employment is too high, we lower govt spending so TB↑.<br>
 If PE↑, we stimulate with lower X P; in the long run this TB↑.<br>
 Awareness of these tools increases our productivity globally.<br>
 The right policy at the right time increases liquidity safely.<br>